Definitive Guide to Trading Supply and Demand – Does it work?

 Supply and Demand Trading Setup – Failure to Return – FTR

 In my opinion, this is the most important and best thing you can get from learning how to trade supply and demand.

 FTR is a concept that came from the Price is Everything thread if I remember correctly.

 I don’t even remember how exactly it was presented there.
 This is just my pure interpretation of it.

 Failure to return happens when the market breaks structural support or resistance.

-You will notice that there is quite often a down move before the resistance got broken or up move before support got broken.
+You will notice that there is quite often a down move before the resistance is broken or up to move before support is broken.